Interacting Quantum Observables: Categorical Algebra and Diagrammatics: Non-determinism, mixed states, and classical data flow

-We now rely on the Hopf law to compute the overall result of the teleportation protocol diagrammatically:
+Similarly, by post-`selecting' the measurement outcome, that is, by inserting the adjoint of a classical point at the output, we obtain the Bell-basis measurement:

-The first step uses compactness for the black wires and the spider theorem for the red dots, the second step uses the spider theorem for the green dots, the third step uses complementarity of green and red dots, and the fourth step does again all of the previous but now for swapped colours.
-The scalars that remain at the end are a consequence of the fact that we didn't normalise the Bell state nor the Bell basis measurement.
+We now compute the overall result of the teleportation protocol diagrammatically: \bc \inlinegraphic{11.1em}{TeleportationComp_grey} \ec Note how the ${\bf B}'$-rule causes the flow of classical data to disconnect from the flow of quantum data, which of course, should not depend on classical data anymore.
+The scalars that remain at the end are a consequence of the fact that we didn't normalise the Bell state, nor the Bell basis measurement, nor the ${\bf B}'$-rule; if we had done so all scalars would have cancelled out. \end{example}